Top 10 Unusual Roads Around the World

 It is made all the more challenging by the fact that road is extremely narrow in spots and has numerous blind corners, which can be full of surprises.
 Lose control or get bumped by another car?
 There is a good bet you’re plummeting down the side of the mountain and becoming the latest victim of the infamous stretch of road.

 6. Skippers Canyon Road, New Zealand

-When your rental insurance won’t cover you for driving on this road, you know it must be dangerous.
-Located in south west new Zealand and, skippers canyon road has all the characteristic you’d expect of a dangerous route.
-It is carved into the side of mountain and hill. has very little in the way of safety features and barriers and is extremely narrow.
+When your dental insurance doesn’t cover you for driving on this road, you know it must be dangerous.
+Located in southwest New Zealand and skippers canyon road has all the characters you’d expect of a perilous route.
+It is carved into the side of the mountain and hill.
+It has very little in the way of safety features and barriers and is extremely narrow.

 In fact, this 16.5-mile stretch is so narrow that if two vehicles meet, one will often have to back up for some distance to find a part wide enough to let the other pass safely.